Skip to main content

 1. Select the Model.

-• Keep working in branch, perform reciprocal merge - Select this option to continue working in the branch.
-Your changes will be merged into the origin, and the changes in the origin into your branch.
+• Keep working in branch, perform reciprocal merge - Select this option to continue working in the source branch.
+Your changes will be merged into the origin, and the changes in the origin into your source branch.
 In the future, you can merge into the origin again.
-If your branch is protected, this is the only available option.
+If your source branch is protected, this is the only available option.

-• Archive branch automatically after merge - Select this option if you have finished working in a branch after the merge.
+• Archive branch automatically after merge - Select this option if you have finished working in a source branch after the merge.
 Your changes will be merged into the origin.

-• Archive branch manually at a later point in time - Select this option if you have finished working in a branch after the merge.
-Only use it to keep the branch intact for informational purposes.
-Although you can continue working in the branch, this is highly discouraged.
-The branch requires a merge from the origin before you can merge it to the origin again.
-Also, there is a chance that some changes made in the origin between the two merge sessions are not properly propagated to the branch.
+• Archive branch manually at a later point in time - Select this option if you have finished working in a source branch after the merge.
+Only use it to keep the source branch intact for informational purposes.
+Although you can continue working in the source branch, this is highly discouraged.
+The source branch requires a merge from the origin before you can merge it to the origin again.
+Also, there is a chance that some changes made in the origin between the two merge sessions are not properly propagated to the source branch.

 Now, a comparison is made.
 Any conflicts will be identified, so you can define a solution strategy in the next step.
 Nothing has been modified yet, you can still return to the previous step.
 If you perform a reciprocal merge, the changes from the branch are merged to the origin and vice versa.
-Two Merge impact overviews will be available to show the impact for both the origin and the branch.
+Two Merge impact overviews will be available to show the impact for both the source and target branch.

 As long as a merge session is not completed, both branches will get the status 'merging' to indicate that a merge session is pending.
 This will be visible in both the screen Model overview and the task Switch branch.
-Modifications in a branch after it is set to status 'merging' may be lost when the merge is executed.
+Modifications in a source branch after it is set to status 'merging' may be lost when the merge is executed.

 2. Resolve conflicts